vlad-shabanov/cbsd/share/docs/general/cbsd_oci.md

 - Support for `buildah/OCI` is experimental (Also `buildah` package is marked as experimental by itself) - do not use it in production;
 - CBSD uses `buildah` tool only to get an image (or generate and push a jail container to the Docker registry);
 - At the moment CBSD ignores OCI image `Entrypoints` - work is underway on integration with CBSD daemonize;
 - CBSD uses a `buildah` with alternative paths (to store data in the CBSD hier/structure).
-If you have difficulties with the build, call it with arguments, which you will see in the output
+If you have difficulties with the `buildah` images via CBSD, call it with the appropriate arguments (check out `cbsd buildah` output).
 - On ZFS and non-ZFS system, images are stored in different places.
 With ZFS, the CBSD uses a snapshot and works as a `zfs_snapsrc` parameter when creating a container.
 If the ZFS is absent, the image is located in the ~cbsd/basejail/ directory and the container is created by copying files (which, of course, is much slower compared to CoW).
   Images on a non-ZFS system are also visible as 'cbsd bases: